 Proof of outstanding academic achievement from the last institution attended

-In almost all cases, this requirement is met by submitting your certificate of grades along with an explanation of your grading system.
+In almost all cases, you meet this requirement by submitting your certificate of grades, including an explanation of your grading system.
 For more on what an explanation of grading system is, please refer to the article linked in the previous sentence.

-If you do not have any grades, then your Letter of Recommendation, described below, can meet this requirement if it explicitly states that you are in the top 30% of students in your college/graduate school/university, with objective facts to back up that assertion, such as your order of merit.
+If you do not have any grades because your program does not issue them, such as a research-only degree, then your Letter of Recommendation, described below, can meet this requirement if it explicitly states that you are in the top 30% of students in your college/graduate school/university, with objective facts to back up that assertion, such as your order of merit.

 Letter of Recommendation from the Dean or higher at last institution attended

-*Please note, the requirements described below apply to the University-Recommended MEXT Scholarship, only.
-The Letter of Recommendation requirements for the Embassy-Recommended MEXT Scholarship are significantly different, so if you are applying for that scholarship, please refer to my separate articles about that process!
+*Please note, the requirements described below apply to the University-Recommended MEXT Scholarship only.
+The Letter of Recommendation requirements for the Embassy-Recommended MEXT Scholarship are different, so if you are applying for that scholarship, please refer to my separate articles about that process!